Corey Addai

-Corey Kofi Cheremeh Addai (born 10 October 1997) is an English professional footballer who plays as a goalkeeper for club Stockport County.
+Corey Kofi Cheremeh Addai (born 10 October 1997) is an English professional footballer who plays as a goalkeeper for Burton Albion on loan from club Stockport County.

 Addai played youth football for Arsenal, prior to joining Coventry City in 2014 signing a professional contract two years later.
 He had loan spells at Hendon, Dulwich Hamlet, AFC Telford United and Redditch United before leaving the club in January 2020.
 He spent the 2020–21 season with Barnsley, spending a short spell on loan at Chesterfield, and spent the following season in Denmark with Esbjerg fB.
 He signed for EFL League Two club Crawley Town in summer 2022.

 Club career

 Coventry City

 Born in London, Addai was scouted for Arsenal's academy as a goalkeeper aged 10, having played in the position in a Sunday league game despite usually playing outfield.
 He joined Coventry City in 2014, signing his first professional contract with the club two years later.
 He joined Hendon on a youth loan in January 2018.
 He made five appearances for the club in all competitions.
 He joined Isthmian League Premier Division club Dulwich Hamlet on loan in March 2018.
 Addai scored a 90th-minute winner for the club with a free-kick from inside his own half in their 1–0 Velocity Trophy semi-final win over Brentwood Town on 7 March 2018.
 On 10 April 2018, he was recalled from his loan, having made 7 appearances.

 On 26 July 2019, it was announced that Addai would join AFC Telford United on a month's loan from 2 August to 2 September.
 He made seven league appearances on loan at the club.
 On 12 September 2019, he joined Southern League club Redditch United on loan until January 2020.
 He made three league appearances for the club.
 Addai left Coventry at the end of January 2020 after his contract was cancelled by mutual consent.